barahilia/blog/_posts/2014-10-16-it-is-all-bytes.markdown

 [Stack Overflow](http://stackoverflow.com/) without really understanding all the nuances.
 E.g.:

-* How to read entire file to a string?
+* How to read an entire file to a string?
 * How primitive data types are stored in memory?
 * Why binary data from one computer looks like gibberish on another?

-Let's try to describe some basic terms and to see how one may program them in C++, Python (2.x) and C#.
+Let's try to describe some basic terms and to see how one may express them in C++, Python (2.x) and C#.

-This post intends to shed the light on how data represented in bytes looks like in different mediums.
+This post intends to shed some light on how data represented in bytes looks like in different mediums.
 But how to make bytes of data?
 For this *encoding* is used, and there's at least one for every type of data.
 Here this is assumed to be known or some relevant details are explained on the way.
-As well to keep the post shorter, some more advanced aspects of discussed concepts are deliberately ignored.
+As well in order to keep the post shorter, some advanced aspects of discussed concepts are deliberately ignored.

 ## Notation

-We'll make use of
+In some cases
 [hexadecimal C-style notation](http://en.wikipedia.org/wiki/Hexadecimal#Using_0.E2.80.939_and_A.E2.80.93F)
-for a byte value: `\x00`, `\x01`, ..., `\xff`.
+will be used for a byte value: `\x00`, `\x01`, ..., `\xff`.
 So a sequence of 3 bytes with decimal values 10, 16, 254 will be written as `\x0a\x10\xfe`.
+With such a notation, non-printable characters in a string are represented as well as byte-arrays.

 ## Basic terms

 ### Endianness

 An unsigned "short" 16-bit integer requires 2 bytes.
-E.g. since `1025 = 4 * 256 + 1` the number 1024 can be represented with 2 bytes with
+E.g. since `1025 = 4 * 256 + 1` the number 1025 can be represented with 2 bytes with
 values: 4 and 1.
 But how exactly do we write them?
 Is it `\x04\x01` or `\x01\x04`?
-It occurs that both is possible and this is what [*Endianness*](http://en.wikipedia.org/wiki/Endianness) is all about.
+It occurs that both are possible and this is what [*Endianness*](http://en.wikipedia.org/wiki/Endianness) is all about.
 The first variant `\x04\x01` is called *big-endian*; it is used in Motorola 68000 and PowerPC and some network protocols.
 The second variant `\x01\x04` is called